 - a.
 Endotoxin standard series.
-Prepare a fresh set of appropriate serial dilutions from the stock endotoxin solution and vortex each dilution for not less than 30 seconds.
-Make dilutions such that a final series of twofold dilutions will bracket the sensitivity (λ) of the Pyrotell.
-Concentrations of 2λ, λ, 0.5λ, and 0.25λ are recommended to confirm Pyrotell sensitivity.
+Prepare a fresh set of dilutions from the stock endotoxin solution.
+Make dilutions such that a final series of twofold dilutions will bracket the sensitivity (λ) of the Pyrotell[®].
+Concentrations of 2λ, λ, 0.5λ, and 0.25λ are recommended to confirm Pyrotell[®] sensitivity.
 Use as few dilutions as possible with appropriate pipet volumes to maximize accuracy. - b.
-Positive controls may be used in the absence of a series of standard concentrations for the Limits Test per USP (1).
-The positive control concentration should be 2λ. - c.
+Positive controls may be used instead of a series of standard concentrations for the Limit Test per USP (1).
+The positive control concentration should be 2λ . - c.
 Positive product controls are inhibition controls and consist of the specimen or dilution of specimen to which standard endotoxin is added.
-The final concentration of the added endotoxin in the test specimen should be 2\(\lambda\).
+The final concentration of the added endotoxin in the test specimen should be 2λ.